 Help Protect Maui’s Magnificent Marine AnimalsMaui

 The gentle waters that lap upon Maui’s shores are alive with wildlife.
 Some of these animals, like humpback whales, Hawaiian monk seals and sea turtles, are considered endangered species and are protected by federal laws.
-Dolphins and other whales— though not endangered—are also protected by the Marine Mammal Protection Act.
+Dolphins and other whales— though not endangered—also are protected by the MARINE MAMMAL PROTECTION ACT.

-Hawai‘i’s marine animals are fascinating and easily observed creatures.
-During the winter humpback season, it’s common to see 40-ton whales with 15-foot pectoral fins breaching offshore, and resident spinner dolphins can be spotted flashing through the surf any day.
-Giant green sea turtles make a habit of feeding near shore, and occasionally, a critically endangered Hawaiian monk seal, sometimes with a pup, will lounge on the beach, basking in the sun much like you.
+Hawai‘i’s MARINE ANIMALS are fascinating and easily observed creatures.
+During the winter humpback season, it’s common to see 40-TON WHALES with 15-foot pectoral fins breaching offshore, and resident SPINNER DOLPHINS can be spotted flashing through the surf any day.
+GIANT GREEN SEA TURTLES make a habit of feeding near shore, and occasionally, an ENDANGERED HAWAIIAN MONK SEAL, sometimes with a pup, will lounge on the beach, basking in the sun much like you.

-• It is legal for an animal to approach you, but it is against the law to approach, chase, surround, touch or swim with marine mammals.
+3. It is legal for an animal to approach you, but it is against the law for you to approach, chase, surround, touch or swim with marine mammals.

-• Feeding marine mammals is prohibited under federal law.
-Laws are enforced, illegal activities are prosecuted and fines are administered.
+6. Feeding marine mammals is prohibited under federal law.
+Laws are enforced, illegal activities are prosecuted, and fines are administered.